jayaemekar/systemdesign/README.md

 URL : https://jayaemekar.github.io/systemdesign/

+## Motivation

+- Learn how to design large-scale systems.
+- Prep for the system design interview.

+## Learn how to design large-scale systems
+Learning how to design scalable systems will help you become a better engineer.

+System design is a broad topic.
+There is a vast amount of resources scattered throughout the web on system design principles.

+This repo is an organized collection of resources to help you learn how to build systems at scale.

-The process of defining the architecture, interfaces, and data for a system to meet specified criteria is referred to as system design.
+**The process of defining the architecture, interfaces, and data for a system to meet specified criteria is referred to as system design.**

 When constructing a huge system, there are a few considerations to keep in mind: